schweppes-0x/GWardrobe/README.md

 ![](https://user-images.githubusercontent.com/88944709/135723663-44c8366d-3dee-41dc-93ba-1f42a8ab2488.png)

-In order to use this extension, you first need to select the file in which you want to save your outfits.
-For more info, read [Wardrobe][4].
 # Current Features
 ## [General]

 To save your own outfit follow the next steps:
  1. Toggle the "Turned OFF" button in General.
  2. Go to habbo and Change Outfit.
  3. Make the changes you want.
  4. Save your habbo's outfit.